Photo:

 Serres Farm, Redmond

 Serres Farm is a small farm tucked away in Redmond, just off of Redmond–Fall City Road.
 Stay warm with a free hot beverage while searching the Christmas tree forest.
-Opening day for 2024 will be after Thanksgiving, and the farm operates Friday–Sunday until trees sell out.
+Opening day is typically after Thanksgiving, and in the past the farm has operated Friday–Sunday until trees sell out.
 Call 425-868-3017 or check the farm’s Facebook page for updates.

 Location: 20306 N.E.
 50th St., Redmond